awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_async/Readme.md

                     if (resp != null) {

-                        //  Set the AtomicReference object
+                        //  Set the AtomicReference object.
                         reference.set(resp.asByteArray());

                     } else {
                         err.printStackTrace();
                     }
                 } finally {

-                    // Only close the client when you are completely done with it s3AsyncClient.close();
+                    // Only close the client when you are completely done with it. s3AsyncClient.close();
                 }
             });
             futureGet[0].join();

-            // Read the AtomicReference object and return the byte[] value return reference.get();
+            // Read the AtomicReference object and return the byte[] value. return reference.get();

           } catch (S3Exception e) {